 A quorum is the minimum number of shares required to hold a meeting.
-Consistent with Delaware law and the Company's Bylaws, a majority of the shares entitled to cast votes on a particular matter, present in person or represented by proxy, constitutes a quorum as to that matter.
-As of the Record Date, 37,307,149 shares of Common Stock, representing the same number of votes, were outstanding.
-Therefore, the presence of holders of Common Stock representing at least 18,653,575 votes will be required to establish a quorum.
+Consistent with Delaware law and the Company's Bylaws, the holders of a majority in number of the total outstanding shares of stock of the Company entitled to vote at the meeting, present in person or represented by proxy, constitutes a quorum as to that matter.
+As of the Record Date, 37,345,799 shares of Common Stock, representing the same number of votes, were outstanding.
+Therefore, the presence of holders of Common Stock representing at least 18,672,900 votes will be required to establish a quorum.